CSS Styles Tutorial

 Open your site in Dreamweaver and do the following:

-- Open any page of your site and select window > CSS Styles and Click the New CSS Style button (+ icon), a pop-up window will show up.
+- Open any page of your site and select window > CSS Styles and Click the New CSS Style button (+ icon), a pop-up window will show up as shown below:

 - Select Class in the Selector Type.
-Now type your style name in the Name box (example: .bullet).
-Use the Tag Selector Type for redefining HTML tags or the Advanced Selector Type for hovers, id attributes or combination of tags.
+Now type your style name in the Name box (example: nav).
+You can select any of the other three types of CSS Styles explained above too.
+Note: If you are using dreamweaver 8 and below Use the Tag Selector Type for redefining HTML tags or the Advanced Selector Type for hovers, id attributes or combination of tags.

 - Define the style in a New Style Sheet, give a name (example: styles.css) and save it under your site root.
 Click OK.

-- In the CSS Style Definition pop-up window that appears give the Formatting Attributes like Font, List, Background, Border, Positioning, etc.
+- In the CSS Style Definition pop-up window that appears give the Formatting Attributes like Font Family, Size, Color, Wight in the Type Category.
+Click on Background, Border, Positioning, etc. from the Category menu to set other available CSS appearance settings.

 Applying the New Style

-- While typing the HTML code use styles by setting the class property for any tag (example: <ol class = "bullet">).
+- While typing the HTML code use styles by setting the class property for any tag (example: <ol class = "nav">).

-Our Tutorial on Cool Text Effects using CSS Styles teaches the following:
+Our Tutorial on CSS Text teaches the following Simple Text Effects using CSS Styles:

 - Text Links Rollover